alpa-projects/alpa/examples/llm_serving/README.rst

 Launch a Web Server to Serve the OPT Models
 ===========================================

-Launch the web server:
+We need to run two scripts: one for web server and another for the model serving worker.
+They will use two ports.
+The port of the website is defined in the command line and the port of the worker is defined in ``service/constants.py``

 .. code:: shell

   # Launch the website
-  uvicorn launch_website:app --host 0.0.0.0
+  uvicorn launch_website:app --host 0.0.0.0 --port 8001

-  # Launch the model worker (open a new terminal)
+  # Launch the model worker (in a new terminal)
   python3 launch_model_worker.py --model alpa/opt-175b

-Then open ``http://[IP-ADDRESS]`` in your browser to try out the model!
+Then open ``http://[IP-ADDRESS]:8001`` in your browser to try out the model!

-There is also a client library which can be used to query the web server via a python script.
+There is also a client library which can be used to query the model worker via a python script.
 Please check ``test_completions.py`` for the usage.

 Improving Generation Speed